mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 * Second integer is the number of images in the set (either 10,000 or 60,000).
 * Third integer is the number of rows in image (28).
 * Fourth integer is the number of columns in the image (28).
-* The rest of the file is made up of single unsigned bytes (value between 0-255) each representing a single pixel of the image.
+* The rest of the file (bytes 16 and beyond) is made up of single unsigned bytes (value between 0-255) each representing a single pixel of the image.
 * As the image is 28x28 pixels (and 28x28 = 784), every 784 bytes (pixels) is a single image.
-This will be important later.
+This will be important later when we extract the images.

 Label sets (...-labels-idx1-ubyte):
 * Begins with 2 32-bit integers.
 Each integer is 4 bytes for a total of 8 bytes.
 * First integer is the magic number.
 * Second integer is the number of labels (either 10,000 or 60,000).
-* Rest of the file is single unsigned bytes valued between 0 and 9, giving the correct number for it's index in the corresponding image file.
+* Rest of the file (bytes 8 and beyond) is made up of single unsigned bytes valued between 0 and 9, giving the correct number for it's index in the corresponding image file.

 Whew..
 With that done, let's get back to coding.

-#### Dataset - \_\_init\_\_ (continued)
+### Dataset - \_\_init\_\_ (continued)

 Now that we know the contents of the files, we can make variables for all of them.
 I'll include what we've previously done with this class as well for better understanding: